aaronh65/dqn-pong/README.md

 Our approach similarly uses auxiliary perception tasks for representation learning in reinforcement learning.
 Our approach is closely related to a recent work called MaRLn that uses end-to-end reinforcement learning for driving in simulation.
 MaRLn hypothesizes that images are not good representations for RL state because they are too large and contain a lot of irrelevant information.
 Their idea is to replace the image state with a smaller compressed representation with the key novelty here being how that representation is produced.
 The authors adopt an autoencoder approach and use a multi-task loss which trains the network to encode the image into a small latent space, and then decode it to perform various tasks like semantic segmentation and some regression tasks.
 In theory, this latent space should contain information that is relevant to the task at hand while reducing the memory footprint of the replay buffer.

-- Note - we want to focus on how awful it is to have high dimensional state
-- Need to talk about DQN original results and the drawbacks

 ### Approach
 The classic ATARI games are a simple testbed for training and evaluating autonomous agents and are popular because they naturally provide interesting, dynamic environments (often with an explicit reward structure).
 We worked with the classic Pong game.
 The OpenAI Pong implementation has three main classes of actors: the player agent, the other agent, and the ball.
 The goal of the game is to get the ball past the other agent.
 For each ball that our player agent gets past the other agent, we receive 1 reward.
 For each ball that the other agent gets past our player agent, we receive -1 reward.
 The best score, or when the game ends, is when any player receives 21 points.